leezer3/OpenBVE/Readme.md

 ### License

 Michelle intended for this program to be placed in the public domain.
 This means that you can make any modifications to it you like and share your modifications with others.
+Please also see the following issue for further discussion on the topic: https://github.com/leezer3/OpenBVE/issues/305

 **Third-Pary Libraries**